When your Dog Walks You

 How to Manage your Dogs Pulling

-The only ethical way to stop dogs from pulling is TRAINING.
-Not punishment, not tools that cause pain or restrict their movement - those don’t change the reasons your dog pulls.
+Not punishment, not equipment that causes pain or restricts their movement - those tools don’t change the reasons your dog pulls.

 TRAINING

-And while we’re working on training, there are things that we can do to help reduce the pulling and the impact that pulling has on our bodies.
+And while we’re working on training, there are things that we can do to help reduce the pulling, and the impact that pulling has on our bodies.

-We don’t want to reduce or eliminate walks altogether either - for many dogs that love their walks, this actually can increase their intensity during a walk and make the situation even more challenging.
+We don’t want to reduce or eliminate walks altogether either - for many dogs that love their walks, this actually can increase their frustration and intensity during a walk and make the situation even more challenging.

-I know that I experience this frequently, even with years of training my dog will still pull if he’s had too many shortened walks due to bad weather, time constraints, or when I’m just not feeling up to our longer walks.
-It’s almost like his contained energy is all building up and then spilling over during his next walk, and he pulls even more than normal.
-He’s also more likely to chase bunnies and squirrels and less likely to listen to his cues.
+I know that I experience this frequently.
+Even with years of training my dog will still pull if he’s had too many shortened walks due to bad weather, time constraints, or when I’m just not feeling up to our longer walks.

 Positive Reinforcement Training